johnaweiss/HTML-Micro-Templating/readme.md

 Optional files:
  - **style.css**: *Not needed for this system to work.* The attached style.css demonstrates normal styling of the clones.
  - **records.html**: Optionally, records can be stored in a separate file instead of on the webpage.
+Requires php.

 ## HTML elements